This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this mini lemon meringue pie recipe, check out our Leftover Ingredients Recipe Finder.

-- Sugar: We use granulated sugar in three parts of the recipe: the cookie crust, the filling, and the meringue topping.
+- Sugar: Used in the crust, filling, and meringue for sweetness.

-- Egg: Separate the egg, using the yolk for the filling and the white for the meringue.
+- Egg: The yolk goes in the lemon filling, and the white is used for the meringue.

-- Lemon Juice: Fresh lemon juice is ideal for a vibrant flavor, but bottled juice is a convenient alternative.
-For an extra lemony kick, add 1/2 teaspoon of lemon zest to the filling.
-You can also experiment with other citrus juices like lime or grapefruit for a twist.
-Consider using extra lemon juice in a mini Lemon Cake.
+- Lemon Juice: Fresh lemon juice has the best flavor, but bottled works in a pinch.
+Add 1/2 teaspoon of lemon zest for extra brightness.
+Try lime or grapefruit juice for a variation.
+Leftover lemon juice can be used in a Lemon Cake.

 RELATED: 20 Single Serving Breakfast Recipes Worth Waking Up For